VIOLIST

 50 words

 A gritty, imaginative wayfinder, Zoe Yost centers her artistic life at the crossroads.
 She studies viola and composition with Dimitri Murrath and Dr. David Conte at San Francisco Conservatory of Music.
-She has served three times as principal violist of the SFCM Orchestra, and won SFCM’s 2024 Low Strings Concerto Competition.
+She has served five times as principal violist of the SFCM Orchestra, and won SFCM’s 2024 Low Strings Concerto Competition.

 100 words